 Debt bondage occurs when a person is forced to work to pay off a debt.
 They are tricked into working for little or no pay, with no control over their debt.
 Most, or all the money that they earn goes to paying off their loan.
-The value of A bottom girl, a bottom woman or bottom bitch, sits atop their work invariably becomes greater than the original sum the hierarchy of sex workers working for a particular pimp. of money borrowed.
-Debt bondage can be in the form of a A bottom girl is usually the sex worker who has been with family debt, drug debt, or debt owed for housing.
-The debt is a coercive tool of trafficking, because the debt is fraudmoney.
-Being the bottom girl gives them status and power ulent (inflated or not real), and the threat of force is often used as a motivator to pay debt.
+The value of their work invariably becomes greater than the original sum of money borrowed.
+Debt bondage can be in the form of a family debt, drug debt, or debt owed for housing.
+The debt is a coercive tool of trafficking, because the debt is fraudulent (inflated or not real), and the threat of force is often used as a motivator to pay debt.